FlannelFox/FlannelFox/README.md

 ##Other
+This is achieved by leaving the type section empty ""

 * wordMatch - matches an exact word/phrase in the torrent name.
 * wordMatchStrict - matches an exact word/phrase in the torrent name while taking letter case into consideration.